Adapted Growth

 These questions will highlight how vital planning and strategies are to them and how flexible they are in handling something new.

-Hopefully, you’ve created and documented proven processes for how you want your salespeople to find and qualify leads.
-You want to ensure that the person you hire can adapt and adopt those processes you put so much work into creating.
+Hopefully, you’ve created and documented a successful process for acquiring and closing leads.
+So, you want to ensure that the person you hire can adopt and eventually evolve those processes you put so much work into creating.

-When learning how to hire salespeople, being able to pinpoint people who can learn and adapt is one of the biggest hurdles.
+When learning how to hire salespeople, being able to pinpoint people who are coachable and adaptable is one of the biggest hurdles.

 Roleplaying Sales Situations